ziad-saab/react-intro-workshop/README.md

 Here are the steps to create a [controlled input component](https://facebook.github.io/react/docs/forms.html):

-1. In your `getInitialState` method, keep track of the current input value.
+1. In your `constructor` method, keep track of the current input value.
 We already have a `currentInput` from the previous step.
 This is where we'll keep the "true" value of the input field.
 2. In your `render` method, give the input field a prop `value` equal to `this.state.currentInput`.
 3. In your `render` method, attach an `onInput` event handler to your input field
 4. Make your event handler accept one argument -- call it `event` -- and check under `event.target.value` for the new value of the input field.
 If you use `setState` to change the value of `currentInput` here, the input field will be updated on the next `render`.